Alex313031/thorium/README.md

 > - Prefetch settings updated to respect privacy.
 > - Patches for GN and chrome_sandbox when building.
 > - Remove the addition of the Chrome APT sources.list during installation.
+> - Inclusion of pak (linux) and pack_mingw (windows), a utility for packing and unpacking the &#42;.pak files in Thorium and any other Chromium based browser.
 > - Logo and Branding/Naming changed to the Thorium logo, Thorium name, and "Alex313031" being appended to "The Chromium Authors" in credits, etc.
 > - .desktop file includes useful cmdline flags that enable experimental or useful features. (read PATCHES.md)
 > - Includes installer patches and files to include ChromeDriver and content_shell, with a .desktop file being provided for content_shell (named thorium-shell.desktop and shows in desktop environments as Thorium Content Shell).
 You can also run content_shell with the command thorium-shell (custom wrapper for it, located in /usr/bin/).
 You can run ChromeDriver at /usr/bin/chromedriver.
 Also, patches for abseil library and mini_installer when building for AVX on Windows.